Exploring Surgical Options For Sleep Apnea

 The potential risks and complications associated with Hyoid Suspension may include pain, swelling, bleeding, infection, changes in bite or jaw alignment, difficulty swallowing, difficulty opening the mouth, or changes in speech.
 It is crucial to discuss these potential risks with your surgeon and evaluate the benefits and drawbacks before deciding on this procedure.

-See also Exercises To Alleviate Sleep Apnea Symptoms
+See also Symptoms Of Sleep Apnea

 7. Tracheostomy